danbev/learning-js/notes/rhel-node-engine.md

 ```

-Just a note about the syntax here which is not obvious to me, thesei
+Just a note about the syntax here which is not obvious to me, these
 `[[buildpack]]`'s produce an array of tables.
 Each `[[buildpack]]` will be a
 separate item in this array.
 For example:
 ```javascript